 Our common stock is listed on The Nasdaq Capital Market under the symbol "HTBX."
-On January 6, 2020, the last reported sale price of our common stock on The Nasdaq Capital Market was \$0.47 per share.
+On January 15, 2020, the last reported sale price of our common stock on The Nasdaq Capital Market was \$0.44 per share.
 The public offering price per common share will be determined between us, the underwriter and investors based on market conditions at the time of pricing and may be at a discount to the current market price of our common stock.
 Therefore, the recent market price used throughout this prospectus may not be indicative of the final offering price.
-The public offering price of the common warrant is \$0.001 per common warrant.
+The public offering price of the common warrant is \$0.01 per common warrant.
 There is no established trading market for the common warrants, and we do not expect a market to develop.
 In addition, we do not intend to apply for the listing of the common warrants on any national securities exchange or other trading market.
 Without an active trading market, the liquidity of the common warrants will be limited.

-Any purchaser that purchases in this offering in excess of \$ of shares of our common stock and accompanying warrants, as a condition to such purchase, will be required to execute an investor agreement pursuant to which they will (i) agree to vote the shares of our common stock that they own or control on the record date of our next stockholder meeting (which we anticipate holding within a few weeks after the closing of this offering) in favor of: approval to amend our third amended and restated certificate of incorporation, as amended, to (x) effect a reverse stock split of our common stock at a ratio within a range of one share of common stock for every two (2) to fifty (50) shares of common stock in the event the board of directors deems it advisable, (y) increase the authorized number of shares of our common stock from 100,000,000 to 250,000,000 shares of our common stock in the event the board of directors deems it advisable and (z) include a "blank check" provision to allow our board of directors, without further stockholder approval, to authorize the issuance (including setting the terms); and (ii) agree to certain limitations on sales of our common stock that they own or control during the period from the effective date of this registration statement until thirty days thereafter.
+Any purchaser that purchases in this offering in excess of \$100,000 of shares of our common stock and accompanying warrants, as a condition to such purchase, will be required to execute an investor agreement pursuant to which they will (i) agree to vote the shares of our common stock that they own or control on the record date of our next stockholder meeting (which we anticipate holding within a few weeks after the closing of this offering) in favor of: approval to amend our third amended and restated certificate of incorporation, as amended, to (x) effect a reverse stock split of our common stock at a ratio within a range of one share of common stock for every two (2) to fifty (50) shares of common stock in the event the board of directors deems it advisable, (y) increase the authorized number of shares of our common stock from 100,000,000 to 250,000,000 shares of our common stock in the event the board of directors deems it advisable and (z) include a "blank check" provision to allow our board of directors, without further stockholder approval, to authorize the issuance (including setting the terms), provided, however that each purchaser's requirement to vote for this item is subject to its internal policies; and (ii) agree to certain limitations on sales of our common stock that they own or control during the period from the effective date of this registration statement until thirty days thereafter.